A transformative initiative empowering high school students to become champions for children battling childhood cancer

 Select student leaders from high schools across California gain hands-on experience in advocacy, policy literacy, and public leadership through direct participation in statewide events.

-By focusing on rare pediatric brain tumors like DIPG, we shine a light on critical health issues that affect children and families across California.
+By focusing on childhood cancer, we shine a light on critical health issues that affect children and families across California.

 Elevating student advocates as visible leaders in pediatric cancer advocacy reinforces California's role in shaping compassionate, informed health policy at the state level.